 5. Your whole family can come along.

-clubs, family members typically go their separate ways.
+At health clubs, family members typically go their separate ways.
 In the great outdoors, you’re able to stick together—running laps at the track, for instance, or shooting hoops after dinner.
 “Playing sports or games as a family not only helps you bond, but the outdoors offers a safer way to introduce kids to fitness than having them around heavy weights and potentially dangerous moving parts of gym equipment,” says Adderley.

 6. You’ll exercise longer.